DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 <img src="/img/4-3-1.png" width="60%"  >

+Definitions:

+* `N` is the number of data points
+* `T` is the number of labels
+* `M` is the number of features
+* `W` is the `T*M` weight matrix
+* `K` is the number of iteration

-Multiclass logistic regression (MLR) is a classification method that generalizes logistic regression to multiclass problems, i.e. with more than two possible discrete outcomes.
-That is, it is a model that is used to predict the probabilities of the different possible outcomes of a categorically distributed dependent variable, given a set of independent variables.
+`Multiclass logistic regression (MLR)` is a classification method that generalizes logistic regression to multiclass problems, i.e. with more than two possible discrete outcomes.
+It is a model that is used to predict the probabilities of the different possible outcomes of a categorically distributed dependent variable, given a set of independent variables.

 The process of the MLR algorithm is: